Desa2k/CCWEMTF/README.md

 # CCWEMTF
-CC Weapons, Expainsion Mod Trader Files
+CC Weapons, Expansion Mod Trader Files
+To add meapons to Expansion Mod Traders, merg files with your profile folder, and adjust pricing / availibility.